alwitt/httpmq-api/README.md

 This operation does not require authentication
 </aside>

-## Establish a pull subscribe session
+## Establish a push subscribe session

 `GET /v1/data/stream/{streamName}/consumer/{consumerName}`

-Establish a JetStream pull subscribe session for a client.
+Establish a JetStream push subscribe session for a client.
 This is a long lived

-<h3 id="establish-a-pull-subscribe-session-parameters">Parameters</h3>
+<h3 id="establish-a-push-subscribe-session-parameters">Parameters</h3>

 |Name|In|Type|Required|Description|
 |---|---|---|---|---|